 First grade students at PES used their artistic abilities in creating gingerbread houses.
-Students applied geometric concepts, created artwork that passes along a tradition or custom, and read Jan Brett's "Gingerbread Baby."
-Parent volunteers helped in creating a learning filled activity.
+Students applied geometric concepts, created artwork that passes along a tradition or custom, and readdition or custom, and read and prest is "Gingerbread and prest" a "Gingerbread and prest is "Gingerbread" and prest is "Gingerbread" and prest is "Gingerbread" and prest is "Gingerbread" and "Ging

 Mrs. Allen's second grade class have studied about communities in their Social Studies class.
 As part of their unit they created community diorama.

 VETERANS TRIBUTE